 Most companies spend 20% to 30% of their annual revenue on payroll.
 The exact amount varies based on the employer’s size, industry, and staffing and operational needs.
 In some industries, such as service, it’s not uncommon for payroll to encompass up to 50% of revenue.
 For other industries, such as manufacturing and food and beverage, it usually takes up no more than 20% to 30%.

-Your apportioned amount should be based on your payroll expenses from the previous year and your forecasted payroll needs for the next 12 months.
+When preparing payroll, your apportioned amount should be based on your payroll expenses from the previous year and your forecasted payroll needs for the next 12 months.

 1. Salaries and wages